Sell a Company, Nine Things you Need to Know

 3) Orderliness is Godliness

-Appearances do matter in selling a corporation.
+Appearances do matter in selling a company.
 The organization and completeness of business records, reports, files and processes can have an impact on how potential buyers view a business for sale.
 First impressions make a big impact on potential buyers since they are operating with very little information so every little thing leaves a positive or negative impression.
 Being organized communicates to buyers that the business is a well-managed.
 Being organized really helps when the time comes to produce procedures, systems, and documents to buyers during the due diligence stage.

 4) GAAP Accounting

-In selling a corporation it is important that the business owner has some grasp of understanding of GAAP accounting and EBIDTA rules.
+In the sale of a company it is important that the business owner has some grasp of understanding of GAAP accounting and EBIDTA rules.
 Understanding the basics of GAAP (Generally Accepted Accounting Principles) and EBIDTA (Earnings Before Interest Depreciation Taxes and Amortization is very helpful at different phases of the sale process.
 On several occasions, I have had business owners tell me that “cash is the only thing that matters”, or that “we have our own unique way of doing accounting”.
 That may work ok for the company internally, but if the accounting does not follow standard GAAP than buyers and their advisors will not understand a homemade accounting system.
 It is imperative that the financial statements are presented using GAAP.
 Additionally, it is prudent to engage a CPA firm to do a review, an audit, or a Quality of Earnings analysis to better prepare the business for sale and to create more trust of the financial statements represented by the company.

 Some of the main pitfalls can be scenarios where the business receives cash before delivering the product or service.
 Many business owners may consider this cash to be revenue.
 In GAAP accounting this type of cash is not considered revenue until the product or service has been rendered or delivered.
 This type of treatment of cash can make the company’s revenue appear substantially different.
 These types of issues can really hurt the credibility of a company more when the financial results are significantly different when prepared under GAAP accounting rules.